What process improvement strategies do you have in your kaizen toolbox?

 I learned tons during this time, and I was able to set up and experiment with different team infrastructures.
 I was also fortunate to serve as a national leader for the Association for Quality and Participation during much of this time.
 This involvement connected me even more closely with best practice team-based process improvement strategies.
 All organizations need effective work teams to drive process excellence, improve through innovative projects, and support highly engaged, collaborative strategic support.

-Six Sigma Process Improvement Strategies
+Lean Six Sigma Process Improvement Strategies

 More Process Improvement Strategies